-In addition to factors previously identified elsewhere in the reports and other documents TPG Specialty Lending, Inc. has filed with the Securities and Exchange Commission, or SEC, the following factors, among others, could cause actual results to differ materially from forward-looking statements or historical performance:
+In addition to factors previously identified elsewhere in the reports and other documents Sixth Street Specialty Lending, Inc. has filed with the Securities and Exchange Commission, or SEC, the following factors, among others, could cause actual results to differ materially from forward-looking statements or historical performance:

-- an economic downturn, including the current and future economic effects of the COVID-19 pandemic, could impair our portfolio companies' abilities to continue to operate, which could lead to the loss of some or all of our investments in those portfolio companies; - such an economic downturn could disproportionately impact the companies in which we have invested and others that we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - such an economic downturn could also impact availability and pricing of our financing; - an inability to access the capital markets could impair our ability to raise capital and our investment activities; and - the risks, uncertainties and other factors we identify in the section entitled "Risk Factors" in this report and in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on February 19, 2020, and elsewhere in our filings with the SEC.
+- an economic downturn, including the current and future economic effects of the COVID-19 pandemic, could impair our portfolio companies' abilities to continue to operate, which could lead to the loss of some or all of our investments in those portfolio companies; - such an economic downturn could disproportionately impact the companies in which we have invested and others that we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - · such an economic downturn could also impact availability and pricing of our financing; - · an inability to access the capital markets could impair our ability to raise capital and our investment activities; and - the risks, uncertainties and other factors we identify in the section entitled "Risk Factors" in this report, in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on February 19, 2020, in our Quarterly Report on Form 10-Q for the quarter ending March 31, 2020, filed with the SEC on May 5, 2020, and elsewhere in our filings with the SEC.